slowernews/wisdom-tldr/README.md

 ===
 ###On identity

-Work on your identity.
 You are your deeds.

 > *'Weakness of attitude becomes weakness of character.'*

 > *'How you do anything is how you do everything.'*

-Have personal accountability.

-> *'Cancel your pity party.
-Pull yourself together and take total ownership for everything in your life.'*
+Cancel your pity party.
+Pull yourself together and take total ownership for everything in your life.

 > *'Be the person your dog think you are.'*